stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-The `subresourceRange` field of the create descriptor specifies a subset of the mipmap levels and array layers accessible to the view.
-For this demo we will use the whole image so the descriptor is hard-coded for the moment:
+The `subresourceRange` field of the create descriptor specifies a subset of the image aspects, mipmap levels, etc. accessible to the view.
+For this demo the whole image will be used so the descriptor is hard-coded for the moment:

 ```java
 var range = new VkImageSubresourceRange();